aminotti/framework/docs/dev/getstartmodule.rst

 Getting started
 ===============

-A module is used to add features to the core, it can override the core or others modules.
+A module is used to add features or extend the core, it can override the cores module or extras modules.

 Structure
 ---------